-John Tully finished his second season under head coach Chris Casey in 2016.
+John Tully finished his third season under head coach Chris Casey in 2017.

 After a successful tenure as an assistant coach at the high school ranks in the early ‘80s, Tully made his first mark at the college level as an assistant at Southern Oregon State College [now Southern Oregon University].
 While in Ashland, Tully served as both offensive and defensive coordinator.